‘Her reputation precedes her; she is one of the key senior counsel who own this area of the law.’

-Janet maintains a broad family law practice.
+Janet is joint Head of Chambers at 1GC Family Law.
+She maintains a broad family law practice.
 Much of her work comprises private law disputes about children.
-Janet also receives instructions in complex care cases (generally involving medical issues) and in family finance cases.
+Janet also receives instructions in complex care cases (generally involving medical issues), in family finance cases and in appellate matters.
 Much of Janet’s work has an international element.
 Janet is rated as a Leading Silk (Band 1) in both the Legal 500 and Chambers & Partners Legal Directories.
-Having trained as an arbitrator in both children and financial cases, Janet undertakes arbitrations in addition to other forms of alternative dispute resolution.
-She also writes materials for and teaches on IFLA’s training courses for family law arbitrators.
-Janet sits part time as a Recorder, in both civil and family cases.
+Janet undertakes arbitrations (in both children and financial cases) in addition to other forms of alternative dispute resolution and is a trainer on IFLA’s training courses for family law arbitrators.
+Janet sits part-time as a Judge, in both civil and family cases.

 Children (public law)